Stylists Reveal the Secrets Behind Dressing the Stars for the Golden Globes - E! Online

 "If we're going to do this, we're going to do this!"

-That's what Elizabeth Stuart, Amanda Seyfried's formidable stylist, told me on a call the Thursday before the 2021 Golden Globes.
+That's what Elizabeth Stewart, Amanda Seyfried's formidable stylist, told me on a call the Thursday before the 2021 Golden Globes.
 It was just one my many phone calls, Zooms, FaceTimes—you name it, I had it—leading up to the Feb.
 28 event.
 Amid the coronavirus pandemic and the shift to virtual award shows, I was chatting with world-class stylists, designers and industry insiders, trying to get the answers to the one question we all had: What can we expect on the carpet?

 It soon became clear there was a trend emerging.
 People were over sweats and excited to get dressed up again.
 Not only did they want to pop on a fancy frock and look good, but they also wanted to feel good about it!